 In the early 1960's I was in the Service Dept of a major tractor distributorship, and the Navajo Nation had just begun to build their infrastructure of roads and schools.
 One of the first jobs I was on was at Kayenta, 120 miles from Farmington.
 We would spend the night in Farmington and leave early early in the morning for Kayenta.
 The first 30 miles were normal NM highways and paved, but when one came to the Reservation the Navajo dirt highway system began.
 It was normally a 10 hour drive, that is if the creeks didn't rise.
 Today it is 2 hours on a paved highway.

 Shortly after leaving the Visitors Center, I glanced up as I thought I had seen an Elk.
 This was hard to believe.
-We backed up, and sure enough there was this old Bull Elk lying near an arroyo.
+We backed up, and sure enough there he was lying near an arroyo.
 We found out, that there is a herd that headquarters in the park.
 Pretty smart Elk, as they know no one shoots here; except it be with a camera.

 When you see this word (download) underlined and in blue that indicates it is a hyper link to the full scale picture.
 When you open it you'll also see that your mouse pointer is a round plus sign, click again and the part of the photo where your pointer was will enlarge again.
 This is great if you might want to see more detail in a particular view.
 When you want to return to this page just tap the return arrow.
 Try it you might like it.

 Pretty fellow and he understands the heat also, with his tongue hanging out cooling off.
 How about his impressive rack!
 This is a politically correct phrase when referring to Elk, not girls, but OK for Elk.